A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 But before digging deeper, let’s understand what account payables are.

-Good accounts payable software is essential for every business because it helps in maintaining all the records including purchase orders, receipts, and invoices.
-Keeping good accounts payable helps in maintaining good business relationships with vendors that boost credit ratings and also improve overall efficiency.
-Using statistics software is also essential when it comes to busineses to collect and analyze data.
+Good accounts payable software is essential for business because it helps maintain all the records, including purchase orders, receipts, and invoices.
+It can help maintain good business relationships with vendors, boosting credit ratings and improving overall efficiency.

-Delays in paying your vendors lead to longer payment terms, making cash flow planning very difficult to estimate.
-If you can’t estimate your company’s cash flow accurately, it becomes hard to predict where and when you will need money and how much it will cost you.
+Delays in paying your vendors lead to longer payment terms, making estimating cash flow planning very difficult.
+If you can’t estimate your company’s cash flow accurately, it becomes hard to predict where and when you will need money and how much it will cost.
 This creates a cycle that eventually eats away all your profitability.

 Companies discover that negative accounts payables have become an endemic problem that costs them a lot to fix.
 Indeed it takes discipline, organization, and management skills to keep track of payables, but it’s worth doing from a cost perspective alone.

-Reducing bad debts by even 5% saves businesses hundreds of thousands of dollars each year.
-In fact, most businesses aren’t even aware of just how big an impact bad debt has until someone steps back and looks at the big picture.
+Reducing bad debts by even 5% saves businesses hundreds of thousands of dollars annually.
+Most businesses aren’t even aware of just how big an impact bad debt has until someone steps back and looks at the big picture.

-Now, It’s time to look at the top 10 challenges that companies face in regards to accounts payable and how accounts payable departments can deal with them.
+We have solutions to all the top 10 challenges that companies face in regard to accounts payable.

 1) Manual Cash Management

-To deal with this, you can opt for third-party financial solutions where an entity manages multiple companies’ accounts payables under one umbrella.
+To deal with this, you can opt for third-party financial solutions where an entity manages multiple accounts payable companies under one umbrella.
 This will help your business manage its cash flows better than before.

 2) Processes Aren’t Up to Speed

-According to a study by BIS, out of all of their respondents, companies who handle between $100 million and $2 billion in annualized revenue, 64% reported that they’re getting paid late every day, while 21% said they were getting paid less than three days late.
+According to a study by BIS, out of all of their respondents, companies who handle between $100 million and $2 billion in annualized revenue, 64% reported that they’re getting paid late every day.
+In comparison, 21% said they were getting paid less than three days late.

 The big problem here is late payments.

-Late payments hurt cash flow and force you to pay more money in interest rates on your existing debt which means you’ll have even less money for payroll.
+Late payments disrupt cash flow and force you to pay more interest rates on your existing debt, which means you’ll have even less money for payroll.
 It also makes it harder to take advantage of opportunities when they arise.

-To deal with these chronic payment issues, you may need to implement new internal AP processes around invoice management.
+You may need to implement new internal AP processes around invoice management to deal with these chronic payment issues.
 For example, some companies are experimenting with an automated-billing system in which invoices are automatically sent after delivery of services or products.

-Another option is integrating software into your accounting systems so that you can quickly analyze accounts receivable data and get earlier warnings about potential billing problems, problems in accounting or inconsistencies.
+Another option is integrating software into your accounting systems so that you can quickly analyze accounts receivable data and get earlier warnings about potential billing problems, problems in accounting, or inconsistencies.
+With Invoicera, you can automate your payments and also get payment reminders.

 By doing this, your business can reap the benefits faster rather than spending time worrying about late payments from customers.